bluz71/vim-mistfly-statusline/README.md

 ### mistflyWithDiagnosticStatus

-The `mistflyWithDiagnosticStatus` option specifies whether to indicate the presence of the Diagnostics in the current buffer.
+The `mistflyWithDiagnosticStatus` option specifies whether to indicate the presence of the diagnostics in the current buffer.

 [Neovim Diagnositics](https://neovim.io/doc/user/diagnostic.html),
 [ALE](https://github.com/dense-analysis/ale) and